-The Central Region groundfish staff is headquartered in Homer and consists of a regional groundfish/shellfish management biologist, a regional groundfish/shellfish research project leader, a groundfish port sampling and age reading coordinator, who also serves as the assistant area management biologist, a groundfish/shellfish fish ticket processing and data analysis position, one groundfish/shellfish research biologist, one GIS analyst, three to four seasonal technicians, and one commercial groundfish sampler, who also serves as the primary groundfish age reader.
-A seasonal commercial groundfish sampler is located in Cordova and in Seward.
+The Central Region groundfish staff is headquartered in Homer and consists of a regional groundfish/shellfish management biologist, a regional groundfish/shellfish research project leader, a groundfish/shellfish port sampling and age reading coordinator, who also serves as the assistant area management biologist, a groundfish/shellfish fish ticket processing and data analysis position, one groundfish/shellfish research biologist, one GIS analyst, three to four seasonal technicians, and one commercial groundfish sampler, who also serves as the primary groundfish age reader.
+A seasonal commercial fisheries biologist serves as a groundfish sampler and general support and is located in Cordova, and a seasonal groundfish/shellfish sampler is located in Seward.
 Regional support is located in Anchorage.
-The regional groundfish management biologist serves as a member of the Council's GOA Groundfish Plan Team, the groundfish/shellfish research biologist serves on the Council's Scallop Plan Team, and the research project leader serves as a member of the Kasitsna Bay Lab Science Board.
+The regional groundfish management biologist serves as a member of the Council's GOA Groundfish Plan Team and the groundfish/shellfish research biologist serves on the Council's Scallop Plan Team.
 The R/V Pandalus, home ported in Homer, and the R/V Solstice, in Cordova, conduct a variety of groundfish and shellfish research activities in Central Region waters.
 Groundfish staff responsibilities include research and management of groundfish species harvested in state waters of Central Region, which includes Cook Inlet and PWS areas, as well as in federal waters for black, deacon, and dark rockfishes, and lingcod.
-Within Central Region, groundfish species of primary interest include sablefish, Pacific cod, walleye pollock, lingcod, rockfishes, skates, sharks, and flatfishes.
+Within Central Region, groundfish species of primary interest include sablefish, Pacific cod, walleve pollock, lingcod, rockfishes, skates, sharks, and flatfishes.
 Data are collected through commercial groundfish sampling, fishermen interviews, logbooks, onboard observing, and through ADF&G trawl, pot, and remotely operated vehicle (ROV) surveys.
 Commercial harvest information (fish tickets) is processed in Homer for state and federal fisheries landings in Central Region ports.
 For some fisheries, logbooks are required, and data is collected and entered into local databases to provide additional information, including catch composition, catch per unit effort, depth, and location data.